PidgeyL/Forensic-File-Handler/README.md

 [512 byte] FD FF FF FF xx xx xx xx xx xx xx xx 04 00 00 00              - [512 byte]................ - DB    - db
 [29152 bytes] 57 69 6E 5A 69 70                                         - [29152 bytes]WinZip        - ZIP   - zip
 ```
-**note:** If you want to parse two magics with the same ident in a different way, you can change the pairs in the variable `magics` in `ffh.py`<br />
-**note:** As for now, the program cannot handle offsets or random bytes in the signature.
-This will be added in the future.